zdravkov/kendo-docs/api/web/editor.md

 ### tools.items.value `String`

 The value that will be applied by the tool when this item is selected.

+### tools.items.context `String`

+Only applicable for the formatting tool.
+Specifies the context in which the option will be available.

 ### tools.template `String`